cityjson/specs/specifications/cityjson-specs.md

 ## Building, BuildingPart, and BuildingInstallation

 - A City Object of type "Building" may have a member "Parts", whose value is an array of the IDs of the City Objects of type "BuildingPart" it contains.
-- A City Object of type "Building" may have a member "Installations", whose value is an array of the IDs of the City Objects of type "BuildingInstallation" it contains.
+- A City Object of type "Building" or "BuildingPart" may have a member "Installations", whose value is an array of the IDs of the City Objects of type "BuildingInstallation" it contains.

 ```json
 "CityObjects": {